Stability of transition semigroups and applications to parabolic equations: Convergence in total variation norm and a Tauberian theorem

 \section{Convergence in total variation norm and a Tauberian theorem}

 The main point of Proposition~\ref{p.weak-convergence-of-sg} was to relate, for a semigroup of kernel operators, weak convergence on the space of measurable functions to weak convergence on the space of measures.
-For practical applications, two additional properties are desirable: (i) on the space of measures, we are not only interested in weak convergence, but rather in convergence in total variation norm; (ii) we would like to have sufficient -- or equivalent -- conditions for convergence that are easy to check in concrete situations.
+For practical purposes, two additional properties are desirable: (i) on the space of measures, one is not only interested in weak convergence, but rather in convergence in total variation norm; (ii) it is important to have sufficient -- or equivalent -- conditions for convergence that are easy to check in concrete situations.

 As it turns out, both requirements are met by the following theorem.
-Under a certain assumption of absolute continuity of the measures $k_t(x,\argument)$ it yields (i) that weak convergence is in fact equivalent to convergence in variation norm and (ii) a Tauberian result which makes it possible to check convergence by merely understanding the fixed spaces of the semigroup and its dual.
 Recall that a $\sigma$-algebra $\Sigma$ is called \emph{countably generated} if there exists a countable family of sets $\mathscr{A} \subseteq \Sigma$ such that $\Sigma$ is the smallest $\sigma$-algebra that contains $\mathscr{A}$.
 For instance, the Borel $\sigma$-algebra on a Polish space is countably generated.

 \begin{thm} Let $(\Omega, \Sigma)$ be a measurable space whose $\sigma$-algebra is countably generated.
 Let $\cT = (T_t)_{t \in (0,\infty)}$ be a bounded semigroup of positive kernel operators on $B_b(\Omega)$ with associated kernels $k_t$, and let $\cS = (S_t)_{t \in (0,\infty)} := (T_t')_{t \in (0,\infty)}$ denote the dual semigroup on $\cM(\Omega)$.